Wise Review: Is It Worth Using? (formerly TransferWise)

-Wise received an 9.5 out of 10 in Monito.
-It is considered as one of the most accessible and easy-to-use options in the market for transfers through online services.
+Wise received a 9.5 out of 10 in Monito.
+It is considered as one of the most accessible and easy-to-use options in the market for transfer money through online services.

 Users pointed out that the downside of the platform is the need to have actual bank accounts in order to be able to proceed with the transfer.